ConnorSweeneyDev/SimpleGameEngine/readme.md

 dynamically linked to SDL2.
 On Linux, the binary will be statically linked where possible (libgcc and libstdc++) but dynamically linked to everything else.

+Part of the build process is to use my [ResourceLoader](https://github.com/ConnorSweeneyDev/ResourceLoader) to make shaders a part of the program rather than needing them present at runtime.

 ### Windows
 You must have any 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your path, this will give you access to the unix tools that are used in the makefile.
 To build using the